benc-uk/nanomon/readme.md

-# Monitr - Monitoring tool & microservices reference app
+# NanoMon - Monitoring tool & microservices reference app

-Monitr is a lightweight network and HTTP monitoring system, designed to be self hosted with Kubernetes (or other container based system).
+NanoMon is a lightweight network and HTTP monitoring system, designed to be self hosted with Kubernetes (or other container based system).
 It is written in Go and based on the microservices pattern, as such it is decomposed into several discreet but interlinked components

 ## Architecture